DataDog/system-tests/docs/edit/add-new-test.md

 Whether it's adding a new test or modifying an existing test, a moderate amount of effort will be required.
-The instructions below cater to weblog tests, but refer to [placeholder] (link to contributing doc) for contributing to parametric tests.

 Once the changes are complete, post them in a PR.
 We'll review it ASAP.